onestudio-co/one-crew/PROMPT_ENGINEERING.md

 ### Transitioning from Concept to Implementation

-While ChatGPT was excellent for conceptual development and prompt engineering, we decided to transition to Claude for the technical implementation phase.
+While ChatGPT was excellent for conceptual development and prompt engineering, we decided to transition to Augment Code VS Code extension for the technical implementation phase.
 This decision was based on several factors:

+1. **Integrated Development Environment**: Augment Code integrates directly into VS Code, providing a seamless coding experience
-1. **Code Generation Capabilities**: Claude demonstrated strong capabilities in generating coherent, multi-file applications
+2. **Code Generation Capabilities**: The extension demonstrated strong capabilities in generating coherent, multi-file applications
-2. **Context Window**: Claude's larger context window allowed us to work with more code at once
+3. **Iterative Refinement**: Augment Code excels at making targeted changes to existing code, which was crucial for our iterative approach
-3. **Complementary Strengths**: Using different AI systems at different stages leveraged their respective strengths
+4. **Complementary Strengths**: Using different AI systems at different stages leveraged their respective strengths

-This multi-model approach proved effective, with ChatGPT excelling at the conceptual and prompt engineering phases, while Claude handled the technical implementation.
+This multi-tool approach proved effective, with ChatGPT excelling at the conceptual and prompt engineering phases, while Augment Code handled the technical implementation.

-## Implementation with Claude
+## Implementation with Augment Code

-With the master prompt and agent team defined through ChatGPT, we moved to Claude 3.7 Sonnet for the technical implementation phase.
-Claude's capabilities in understanding complex code structures and generating coherent multi-file applications made it well-suited for this task.
+With the master prompt and agent team defined through ChatGPT, we moved to Augment Code for the technical implementation phase.
+Augment Code's integration with VS Code and its capabilities in understanding complex code structures made it well-suited for this task.

 ### Development Approach